The Making of goop Fragrance

 Little agrees: “I don’t like the choice of something having to smell like dirt, or like a head shop—or it has to be full of chemicals.
 I want whatever I do within this industry to be none of those things!
 I want to work with natural essences and oils in a different, elevated, new way.”

-That the way forward involves more dimensions than than simply non-toxic, or even a gorgeous scent is (deeply gratifying) icing on the cake, the two agree: “There are all these homeopathic and Ayurvedic benefits to every essence and oil in the fragrance—some are antibacterial or antiviral, others are more spiritual—all of those effects are impossible with conventional synthetic fragrances,” says Little.
+That the way forward involves more dimensions than than simply non-toxic, or even a gorgeous scent is (deeply gratifying) icing on the cake, the two agree: “There are all these homeopathic and Ayurvedic benefits to every essence and oil in the fragrance, and all of those effects are impossible with conventional synthetic fragrances,” says Little.

 “It’s beyond transparency,” says GP.
 “Our thought was every essence, every herb in this thing has properties that affect people in such amazing ways—let’s explore them, and call them out.
 It’s this sexy sort of magic.”

 The magic is continuing, she reports: “I often find myself switching my perfume, just like I adapt my style, in response to the seasons—so the concept of doing four editions a year felt right.
 Douglas and I are hard at work on the next ones—I just love the process.
 Blending your own perfume is kind of every girl’s dream, on some level, isn’t it?”

 edition 02 will emerge this spring on goop, and it too, GP promises, will defy expectations.
 “What we make here at goop is personal—whether it’s the clothes, or the skincare line, or the the perfume,” she says.
 “If it resonates with people, it resonates with people.
 Either way, it resonates with us—we’ve made something we love.”